 Drawbacks of Working With an Indie Label

+One of the biggest drawbacks to signing with an indie label is money.
+While there are some very profitable labels, most independent ventures are very tight on funds.
 Not only can they not afford large payouts, bonuses or large recording contracts, they also cannot afford large marketing campaigns or promotional tours to help build awareness of your work.
 This can make it more difficult to build a name for yourself and sell your records.

 Additionally, because indie labels are so small and often short-staffed, they can be disorganized and even confusing.
-Much of their agreements are done with just a handshake rather than a formal contract, so details can be missed and issues can arise due to misunderstandings.
+Many of their agreements are done with just a handshake rather than a formal contract, so details can be missed and issues can arise due to misunderstandings.